PhilipK13/blog/README.md

         laravelsail/php82-composer:latest \
         composer install --ignore-platform-reqs
     ```
 7. You'll want to create a .env file in the root directory.
-You can copy the .env.example file and rename it to .env
+You can run this command to do that.
+    ```bash
+    cp .env.example .env
+    ```
 8. Run the following command to startup the application:
     ```bash
     ./vendor/bin/sail up